gazebosim/gz-transport/tutorials/05_services.md

 filled with the input parameters for our request.
 Next, we just use the asynchronous variant of the ``Request()`` method that forwards a service call to any service provider of the service ``/echo``.
-Ignition Transport will find a node, communicate the data, capture the response and pass it to your callback, in addition of the service call result.
+Gazebo Transport will find a node, communicate the data, capture the response and pass it to your callback, in addition of the service call result.
 Note that this variant of ``Request()`` is asynchronous, so your code will not block while your service request is handled.